imjoy-team/ImJoy/docs/docs/development.md

 For example, to define that the plugin uses png files, you can specify `"inputs": {"properties": {"type": {"enum": ["image/png"], "required": true}}, "type": "object"}` .
 You can also use the simplified format which assumes the inputs is an object and use json schema to describe the properties: `"inputs": {"type": {"enum": ["image/png"], "required": true}}`.
 * `outputs` defines the outputs with json-schema syntax (http://json-schema.org/).
 The format is the same as for `inputs`.
-* `flags` defines an array of flags which will be used by ImJoy to change the behavior of the plugin.
-Currently, you can set the following `flags`:
+* `flags` defines an array of flags which will be used by ImJoy to control the behavior of the plugin.
+Currently, we support these `flags` for run-time control.
+These flags allow to specify how ImJoy instances are handled by the Interface and the Plugin engine.
+For more information we refer to the section **TODO**.
-  * `single-instance` (**for python plugins only**) make the python plugin only run a single instance of the plugin in the same workspace.
+  * `single-instance` (**for python plugins only**).
+Python engine will only run a single plugin process even if pluging is called from multiple BUT identical workspaces.
+In this case, the different ImJoy instances will share the same plugin process.
-  * `allow-detach` (**for python plugins only**) allow the plugin detatch from the user interface, which also means when the user interface is disconnected, the plugin process will not be killed.
+  * `allow-detach` (**for python plugins only**).
+Allows the plugin process to detatch from the user interface.
+This means the plugin will not be killed when the user interface is disconnected or closed.
+However, in order to reconnect to this process, you also need to add the `single-instance` flag.

-    Note: To make a plugin which can run in the background, you can set `"flags": ["single-instance", "allow-detach"]`, when two or more instances of ImJoy is connected to the same Plugin Engine, setup will be called for each instance.
-If you have some code which you only want to run once for the plugin, you should place them into `__init__` function.
+Example: to make a plugin which can run without the user interface in the background and to which you can attach set `"flags": ["single-instance", "allow-detach"]`.
+The inteface will automatically reconnect to this process when re-launched.
+Please note that if multiple ImJoy instances attache to this plugin process, each will call the `setup()` function.
+This may cause conflicts, we therefore recommend to (1) keep the interface-related code in the `setup()`, e.g. `api.register()`; (2) move code that you only want to run once per process into the `__init__` function of the plugin class.

 * `env` (**for python plugins only**) the virtual environment or docker image command used to create an enviroment to run the plugin.
 * `cmd` (**for python plugins only**) the command used to run the plugin.
 By default, it will be run with `python`.
 Depending on the installtion it could also be be something like `python3` or `python27` etc.